api3dao/old-api3-docs/docs/dao-members/dashboard/README.md

 ## Access the Dashboard

-- Access the [DAO Dashboard](https://api3.eth.link/) on **Mainnet**.
+- Access the [DAO Dashboard](https://dao.api3.org) on **Mainnet**.

 - Access the [Stage DAO Dashboard](https://staging.api3.eth.link/#/) on Rinkeby.
-  This is a staging area for beta and other testing but may not be available at certain times.
+  This is a staging area for beta and other testing.
+Please note that the staging area may not be available at certain times.

 Connect your wallet by clicking the **Connect Wallet** button in the upper right hand corner.
 Select your wallet from the popup.
 Once connected you can view the